No plan sponsor wants his or her company in the headlines for being sued for how their company’s 401(k) plan was improperly managed!

 Keep an eye on conflicts of interest

 BerganKDV has a team of advisors to help plan sponsors understand the complex world of retirement plans by helping with 401(k) design, fiduciary governance, benchmarking 401(k) fees, educating participants and investment due diligence.
 Want to learn more about what we can do for you?
-Start here
+Let’s have a conversation!

 The views and strategies described may not be suitable for all investors.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for accounting, legal or tax advice.
 References to future returns are not promises or even estimates of actual returns a client portfolio may achieve.
 Any forecasts contained herein are for illustrative purposes only and are not to be relied upon as advice or interpreted as a recommendation.